-The Office of Financial Aid can take into account certain special circumstances, which may affect your aid eligibility.
+The Office of Financial Aid can consider certain special circumstances, which may affect your aid eligibility.
 These may include:

 • Loss of untaxed income (such as Social Security benefits, child support, or Workers Compensation);